Hate Man: Philosophy

 Hawthorne created a philosophy he called oppositionality, which is centered on treating people kindly even though one is in a bad mood.
 The reason he greeted people with, "I hate you," he explained, is because saying "I love you" is too often used as a form of manipulation.
 He created his own following.
 The group has a practice, initiated by Hawthorne, of pushing one another for what they want.
 Hawthorne indicated that this is about feeling out the other person's energy and communicating something to the other person about "where they are coming from".
 The idea is to avoid negative conflict by bringing such differences out in the open, rather than creating situations where people rob or con one another for what they want.

 For a couple of years, he initiated a nightly "hate camp" drum circle at Sproul Plaza, where local people released their animosity.
 "Hate camp" was known as the camp that formed around him.
-Camping there made you a "hate camper", with a "true hate camper" being someone who believed in the camp and took an active role in helping the community it created.
+Camping there made one a "hate camper", with a "true hate camper" being someone who believed in the camp and took an active role in helping the community it created.

-A documentary about his life and philosophy entitled The Hate Man, Street Philosopher was released in August 2017.
+A 2002 documentary about his life and philosophy entitled The Hate Man, Street Philosopher was shown in August 2017 after his death.